-February and March are the best months to spot these whales, which are attracted to waters where they can gorge on krill.
+February and March are the best times to go to Antarctica to spot these whales, which are attracted to waters where they can gorge on krill.
 Humpbacks are what’s known as baleen whales.
 They have no teeth—only a fibrous filter in their mouth—and only eat tiny creatures.

 Up to 52 feet long, humpbacks will breach, leaping right out of the water, crashing down with a huge splash.
 They spy-hop, balancing in the water with their tails to poke their nose out vertically and have a look around, and slap their tails on the water to communicate.
 They also “sing” to one another, a hauntingly beautiful sound if you’re lucky enough to hear it.

 Paradise Bay, rich in krill, is one of the best places to spot humpback whales, as is the Gerlache Strait, between mountainous Anvers Island and Brabant Island.